JoelNiklaus/LawInstruct/README.md

 ## How to add a new dataset

-1. Take the raw data and upload it to the huggingface hub (in a private repo if the data is not permissively licensed)
+1. If there is no public Hugging Face repo for the dataset, take the raw data and upload it to the Hugging Face hub (in a private repo if the data is not permissively licensed)
 2. Add a class to the folder `instruction_datasets` that inherits from `AbstractDataset` and implements the abstract method `get_data`.
 The `get_data` method should yield datapoints with the following fields:
     - "instruction_language": the language of the instruction